phidea

 Therapist-specific malpractice considerations

 1. License-defense limits.
-Verify the limit is adequate (board investigations can run $25K-$100K+ in legal fees).
-Some policies sub-limit license defense at $25K — inadequate for a serious investigation.
+Verify the limit is adequate — board investigations can run substantial legal fees.
+Some policies sub-limit license defense at a low amount; that's inadequate for a serious investigation.

 2. Tele-therapy multi-state coverage.
 Confirm the policy covers tele-therapy across all states where you practice.
-Multi-state practice raises licensure issues (some states require licensure in the client's state, not just yours); coverage should match.
+Multi-state practice raises licensure issues (some states require licensure in the client's state, not just yours; psychologists have PSYPACT, LPCs have the Counseling Compact, social workers have the Social Work Licensure Compact rolling out); coverage should match.

 3. Sexual-misconduct sublimits.
-Most policies sub-limit coverage for sexual-misconduct allegations (often $25K-$100K).
+Most policies sub-limit coverage for sexual-misconduct allegations.
 The sub-limit doesn't mean exclusion — defense costs are usually still covered — but it caps settlement coverage.
-Verify the sub-limit and decide whether it's adequate for your risk tolerance.
+Verify the sub-limit and decide whether it's adequate.

 4. Consent and confidentiality coverage.
 Verify the policy explicitly covers breach-of-confidentiality claims and consent-related issues (treating minors without proper consent, dual-relationships emerging unexpectedly).

 5. HIPAA breach + cyber coverage.
-As discussed in healthcare-SMB cyber, HIPAA exposure is increasingly significant.
+HIPAA exposure is increasingly significant.
 Verify your malpractice policy includes HIPAA breach coverage at adequate limits, or buy separate cyber liability.

 Special cases